KarthickPrasannaJ/KarthickPrasannaJ/README.md

 - 👋 Hi, I’m @KarthickPrasannaJ
-- 👀 I’m interested in Machine Learning and App development
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Android Studio for App development
 - 📫 How to reach me karthickprasannaj@gmail.com

 <!---